 These nodes allow you to extend your marketing and support systems by integrating them with Engati.

-Best practices for building chatbot flows
+What are the best practices for building chatbot flows?

 Do not mislead users into thinking that they’re chatting with a human.
 Let them know that they’re conversing with an intelligent bot, and if need be, you can route them to a live agent.